A FREE back to school checklist for parents to help cover all the obvious and obscure things that need to be done before your kids head back to class!

 - Organize closets so it’s easy to find school clothes (remove all the summer stuff and go over any dress codes for your school).

 - Have one last “end of summer” celebration – maybe a trip to the pool or late night ice cream run?
 We're heading to the zoo!
+Here are some free printable end-of-summer coupons you can use too!

 - Check backpacks to be sure they are sturdy and comfortable and not filled with items from the last sleep-over your kids went to this summer.